 As the number one destination for weather we have a global brand that’s on 24×7.
 Downtime any time of day means someone isn’t getting served, which means lost revenue, credibility, and important notifications to people who are expecting us to tell them when the weather gets rough.
 The ability to easily scale now and in the future is critical for us, as we are experiencing rapid growth on our digital platforms as we increase our market share and expand internationally.

-We started running Cassandra in a limited capacity a little over a year ago, primarily because of my past experience and desire to introduce it at TWC (The Weather Channel).
-That first use case was for tracking application statistics–basically keeping all sorts of metrics about what the system was doing and how well it was performing.
+We started running Cassandra in a limited capacity in spring of 2013, primarily because of my past experience and desire to introduce it at TWC (The Weather Channel).
+That first use case was for tracking application statistics – basically keeping all sorts of metrics about what the system was doing and how well it was performing.

 A few months later we introduced a second use case: creating data mashups in our content generation system (CGS).
 Various applications make request to CGS to populate weather data templates, and the system is then responsible for gathering that data from various disparate services and producing a sort of materialized view for the consumer.
 We use Cassandra under the hood to cache those mashups for faster lookup.
 Supporting nearly every imaginable type of content: observations, forecasts, marine data, pollen, video content, ads, etc.